calmjs/calmjs/README.rst

 ~~~~~~~~~

 Documentation on how to extend the Toolchain class to support use cases
-is currently missing.
+is currently incomplete.
 This is usually combined together with a
 ``calmjs.runtime.DriverRuntime`` to hook into the ``calmjs`` runtime.

 Unfortunately at this time a detailed guide on how to do this is not yet